 Efficiency in Logistics

 GST has replaced various earlier tax systems, such as VAT.
 As a result, because the business already pays to the center and state before the transportation of goods, there is no need to pay state-level taxes during interstate movement, which improves logistics and operations.
+The National Logistics Policy 2024 has further boosted supply chain efficiency, reducing logistics costs from 14% of GDP to around 10%.
+Companies like Amazon and Flipkart have benefited from smoother interstate transportation, ensuring faster delivery times.

 Lift for the Lesser Developed States

 The 2% interstate levy remains in place, with the majority of production remaining within the state.
 However, under the new laws, the tax amount can be distributed across the country, providing a greater boost to the less developed.
+In 2024, states like Bihar and Odisha saw a significant rise in tax collection, leading to increased development projects.
+The central government’s decision to extend GST compensation till 2026 ensures financial stability for these states.

 The Make In India Initiative

 One of the primary objectives for instituting the Goods and Services Tax was to promote ‘Make in India’ products.
 The GST facilitates competitive product manufacture.
-However, the government has yet to explain how GST contributes to this campaign
+However, the government has yet to explain how GST contributes to this campaign.

 Removal of cascading